-First things first, a DST is a Delaware Statutory Trust.
-DSTs are a vehicle for passive real estate ownership that allows investors to remove themselves from day to day headaches of property management as well as the opportunity to diversify their equity in an effort to reduce risk.
+Let’s first look at exactly what is a Delaware Statutory Trust (DST)?
+DSTs are vehicles for passive real estate ownership that allow investors to remove themselves from day-to-day headaches of property management as well as the opportunity to diversify* their equity in an effort to potentially reduce risk.
 Each individual investor possesses his or her own share – sometimes referred to as a “beneficial interest”, including potential income, tax benefits, and appreciation of the DST property.
 A longer and more detailed article of exactly what a Delaware Statutory Trust is and why so many real estate investors are attracted to them can be found here.

-Prior to Full Cycle – The answer to can you 1031 exchange out of a DST prior to the DST itself selling is a bit more detailed.
-DSTs are considered illiquid investments as they are real estate which itself is considered illiquid as well as there is no stock market type exchange whereby you can log online and sell your DST investment quickly.
-Therefore investors should only purchase a DST via a 1031 exchange if they are willing to hold for the full life of the investment which could be 5-10 plus years.
+Exchanging out of a DST before the investment goes full-cycle is a bit more detailed.
+Because DSTs are real estate-based investments, they are considered illiquid.
+There is no stock market exchange that allows you to log online and sell your DST investment quickly.
+Therefore, investors should only purchase a DST via a 1031 exchange if they are willing to hold for the full life of the investment which could be 5-10 plus years.

 For a list of 1031 DST properties please visit www.kpi1031.com as well as your will find more helpful articles and resources as you are considering 1031 exchange DST properties*Diversification does not guarantee profits or protect against losses.